ragul-2004/TSA_EXP1/README.md

+###  Developed by : Ragul A C
+###  Register no: 212221240042
+###  Date:

 ## Ex.No: 01A PLOT A TIME SERIES DATA
-###  Date: 24-08-2024
-###  Name : Ragul A C
-###  Register no: 212221240042

 # AIM:
-To Develop a python program to Plot a time series data (population/ market price of a commodity /temperature.
+To Develop a python program to Plot a time series data that measures Total revenue of mobile sales.
 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas
 3. Calculate the mean for the respective column.
-4. Plot the data according to need and can be altered monthly, or yearly.
+4. Plot the data according to monthly sales.
 5. Display the graph.
 # PROGRAM:
 ~~~